jmrnilsson/Cslint/README.md

 # Cslint
 ## Rationale

-Performs checks C# source code for (.cs)
+Performs the following checks C# source code files (*.cs).
 - Line feeds without carriage return
 - BOM other than UTF-8

-These are things normally not checked or enforced in any way by StyleCop or Visual Studio or Visual Studio Code.
-Additonally, these are kind of tricky to check in Shell, Bash, or Powershell, and quite frequently produces scripts that doesn't favor readability.
+These are things normally not checked or enforced in any way by StyleCop or Visual Studio or Visual Studio Code or even the Roslyn compiler.
+Furthermore, these are kind of tricky to check in Shell, Bash, or Powershell, and quite frequently produces scripts that doesn't favor readability.
+Therefore a simple console app is suggested and this can in turn be referenced as a build step in CI-environment.

 ## Example usage